There are polar bears at the South Pole. Polar bears at the North Pole. Polar night and polar day

 The North Pole is essentially a frozen ocean surrounded by continents.
 In contrast, the South Pole is a continent surrounded by oceans.

-Except Northern Arctic Ocean, The Arctic region (North Pole) includes part of Canada, Greenland, Russia, USA, Iceland, Norway, Sweden and Finland.
+Except Northern Arctic Ocean The Arctic region (North Pole) includes parts of Canada, Greenland, Russia, USA, Iceland, Norway, Sweden and Finland.

-The most south point land - Antarctica is the fifth largest continent, with an area of 14 million square meters. km, 98 percent of which is covered by glaciers.
-She is surrounded southern part Pacific Ocean, southern part Atlantic Ocean and the Indian Ocean.
+The most southern point land - Antarctica is the fifth largest continent, with an area of 14 million square kilometers. km, 98 percent of which is covered by glaciers.
+She's surrounded southern part Pacific Ocean, southern part Atlantic Ocean and the Indian Ocean.

 Geographic coordinates of the North Pole: 90 degrees north latitude.